j0srisk/webflow-bundler/readme.md

 # webflow-bundler

-A CLI tool for bundling, minifying, and cleaning JavaScript/TypeScript code so it can be easily copy-pasted into [Webflow](https://webflow.com/) custom code blocks and pages.
-This tool is designed to streamline the process of preparing modern JS/TS code for use in Webflow, ensuring compatibility, reduced file size, and easy embedding.
+A Node.js tool for bundling, minifying, and cleaning JavaScript/TypeScript code so it can be easily copy-pasted into [Webflow](https://webflow.com/) custom code blocks and pages.
+Use it directly in your `package.json` scripts for a seamless workflow.
+This tool streamlines preparing modern JS/TS for Webflow, ensuring compatibility, reduced file size, and easy embedding.

 ## Features